msyyn/msyyn/README.md

 - 🛥 Working on a social media side project.
 - 📚 Learning about serverless web applications.
 - 🧑‍💻 I excel at [Liquid](https://shopify.github.io/liquid/), Javascript and LUA.
-- 🎨 I've worked as a graphics designer for several years.
+- 🎨 I've worked as a graphics designer for several years in the past.
 - 🖥️ I do my gaming on a custom-built Windows PC.
 - 💻 Work related things are done in Ubuntu.